saramcardle/Image-Analysis-Scripts/Zen OAD Macros/README.md

 File Descriptions:

 -RemoveScenes: 	Takes a multiscene image and copies the data into a single scene.
 This is designed for Axioscan data, especially when a TMA is inappropriately read as a series of independent samples.
 Works with birghtfield or fluorescence, but 1 Z, 1 time only!
+See here for images: https://forum.image.sc/t/importin-czi-tma-map-into-qupath/42224/18

 -SlideScanner Flattening Macro: Whole workflow designed to remove artifacts caused by slides not laying perfectly flat in the slidescanner.
-Must have a minimum of 3 Z steps.
+Requires multiple python and Zen setting files (all found in subfolder, with instructions).
+See here for an example: https://link.springer.com/article/10.1007/s00125-021-05619-9

 -AiryBatch: When doing Airyscan processing in Zen on a batch of files, it forces you to pick one filter strength for all channels.
 This will allow you to perform Airyscan processing on a folder of raw images with different Wiener filter strength for each channel.
 All .czi files in the folder will be processed with the same settings.